MissingBitStudios/kyte/README.md

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

+## Changelog

+All notable changes to this project will be documented in [CHANGELOG.md](CHANGELOG.md).
+The changelog format is based on [Keep a Changelog](http://keepachangelog.com/en/1.0.0/) and adheres to [Semantic Versioning](http://semver.org/spec/v2.0.0.html).

 ## Versioning

 We use [SemVer](http://semver.org/spec/v2.0.0.html) for versioning.
 For the versions available, see the [releases page](https://github.com/MissingBitStudios/kyte/releases).